GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/how-cookies-work/index.md

 The Domain and Path attributes define the scope of a cookie.
 The Path attribute limits the scope of a cookie to a set of paths.
 {% endAside %}

 The Domain attribute specifies those hosts to which the cookie will be sent.
-For example, if the value of the Domain attribute is "example.com", the user agent will include the cookie in the Cookie header when making HTTP requests to example.com, www.example.com, and www.corp.example.com.
+For example, if the value of the Domain attribute is "example.com", the user agent will include the cookie in the cookie header when making HTTP requests to example.com, www.example.com, and www.corp.example.com.
 If the server omits the Domain attribute, the user agent will return the cookie only to the origin server.
 If the server omits the Path attribute, the user agent will use the "directory" of the request-uri's path component as the default value.

 A "site-specific" cookie is intended to be accessible only to the website that created it, and it is used to power features such as remembering user preferences, login details, and other functionality relevant to that particular domain.